AppGambitStudio/terraform-dms-s3-dynamodb/README.md

 ## Upload Data File to S3
 Import path is set to `employee/` so make sure you save the CSV files under the `<bucket name>/employee/` folder.

+## Post Terraform Apply
+Once the AWS DMS is ready, upload the data file into the configured S3 bucket folder and start the DMS task.